What tests should you consider for a patient heading to surgery?

 ACC on preop eval of valve dz:

-– recommended for patients with clinically suspected moderate or greater degrees of valvular stenosis or regurgitation if there has been either (1) no prior echo within 1 year, or (2) a significant change in clinical status or physical exam since last eval (I, C)
+- recommended for patients with clinically suspected moderate or greater degrees of valvular stenosis or regurgitation if there has been either (1) no prior echo within 1 year, or (2) a significant change in clinical status or physical exam since last eval (l, C)

 These recommendations endorse a limited role for preop echocardiography.
 They apply mostly to those with symptoms, severe disease, or both.
-They are mostly permissive, lukewarm recommendations.
+They are mostly permissive, luke-warm recommendations.
 The recommendation against routine echo continues.
 And the evidence does not support clear benefit.
 The retrospective cohort study (Wijeysundera BMJ 2011, see ref) of 9 years of patients undergoing intermediate to high risk surgery in Ontario hospitals compared 40,000 patients with preop echo to 70,000 propensity-score matched controls (always a tricky study design) without echo.
-Preop echo was not associated with improved survival or hospital stay
+Preop echo was not associated with improved survival or shorter hospital stay.

 ICSI says consider checking K+ if: